ITOM vs ITAM: Bridging gaps to optimize IT performance

 Virima strengthens ITSM platforms rather than replacing them.
 By feeding accurate, discovery-driven data into existing workflows, it changes how teams handle incidents, changes, and assets:

-• Safer change management: Near-real-time service maps let teams assess the impact of changes before they go live.
+- Safer change management: Current service maps let teams assess the impact of changes before they go live.

-• Better asset use: Automated ITAM catches license compliance gaps, flags unnecessary software costs, and improves resource allocation.
-Integrated IT asset management software helps teams continuously monitor asset usage and reclaim unused licenses.
+- Better asset use: Automated ITAM catches license compliance gaps, flags unnecessary software costs, and improves resource allocation.
+Integrated IT asset management software helps teamsmonitor asset usage on an ongoing basis and reclaim unused licenses.

 Shared, accurate data is what connects ITAM and ITOM